closureOSS/calendare.vsyntaxreader/README.md

 # Why

-We developed this new C# library specifically for reading and manipulating RFC5545 iCalendar (ICS) files, with a primary focus on **server-side applications**, such as calendar servers.
-Our goal was to create a robust and permissive library that can handle the many quirks and non-compliant behaviors of various calendar clients in the wild.
+This C# library was specifically developed for reading and manipulating RFC5545 iCalendar (ICS) files, with a primary focus on **server-side applications**, such as calendar servers.
+The goal was to create a robust and permissive library that can handle the many quirks and non-compliant behaviors of various calendar clients in the wild.

 * Permissive Parsing: The library is built to be tolerant of malformed or non-standard ICS data, allowing it to successfully parse files from as many different clients as possible.

 * Timezone Handling: Accurate handling of timezones is crucial for international scheduling.
 This library includes a dedicated and robust system for processing timezone definitions to ensure events are displayed correctly for users across the globe.

-* Modern Feature Support: This includes VAvailability (RFC 7953), which is helpful for free/busy scheduling, and VPoll (RFC 9073), which enables calendar-based polling and voting features.
+* Modern Feature Support: This includes support for the components VAvailability (RFC 7953), which is helpful for free/busy scheduling, and VPoll (RFC 9073), which enables calendar-based polling and voting features.

 * This library is not intended for client-side use, such as creating new events or managing a user's local calendar.